-After some elementary format-detection and conversion routines such as catdoc and pdftotext which are standard in the open source world, we have a corpus of raw text consisting of assumed parallel documents.
+Table 1: Distribution of text types in the Hungarian-English parallel corpus After some elementary format-detection and conversion routines (using standard open source tools such as catdoc and pdftotext), we have a corpus of raw text consisting of assumed parallel documents.
 While the texts themselves were collected and converted predominantly manually, the aligned bicorpus is derived by entirely automatic methods.
 Due to the manual effort, parallelism is nearly perfect, therefore the size of the raw corpus of collected texts is not significantly different from the size of the useful (aligned) data.

 The first steps of our corpus preparation pipeline are tokenizers performing sentence and paragraph boundary detection and word tokenization.
 These are relatively simple flex programs (along the lines of Mikheev 2002) both for English and Hungarian.
 For languages with more complex morphology such as Hungarian, it makes sense to conflate by stemming morphological variants of a lexeme before the texts are passed to the aligner.
-We used hunmorph, a language-independent word analysis toolkit (Trón et al 2005) both for Hungarian and English.
+We used hunmorph, a language-independent word analysis toolkit (Trón et al. 2005) both for Hungarian and English.
 The most important ingredient of the pipeline is of course automatic sentence alignment which we carried out using our own algorithm and software hunalign, described in detail in the next section.

-2 Sentence level alignment
+3 Sentence level alignment

-There are three main approaches to the problem of corpus alignment at the sentence level: lengthbased (Brown et al 1991, Gale and Church 1991), dictionary- or translation based (Chen 1993, Melamed 1996, Moore 2002), and partial similarity-based (Simard and Plamondon 1998).
+There are three main approaches to the problem of corpus alignment at the sentence level: length-based (Brown et al. 1991, Gale & Church 1991), dictionaryor translation based (Chen 1993, Melamed 1996, Moore 2002), and partial similarity-based (Simard & Plamondon 1998).
 This last method in itself may work well for Indo-European languages (probably better between English and Romanian than English and Slovenian), but for Hungarian the lack of etymological relation suggests that the number of cognates will be low.
 Even where the cognate relationship is clear, as in computer/kompjúter, strike/sztrájk etc., the differences in orthography make it hard to gain traction by this method.
 Therefore, we chose to concentrate on the dictionary and length-based methods, and designed a hybrid algorithm, hunalign, that successfully amalgamates the two.

 In the first step of the alignment algorithm, a crude translation of the source text is produced by converting each word token into the dictionary translation that has the highest frequency in the target corpus, or to itself in case of lookup failure.
 This pseudo target language text is then compared against the actual target text on a sentence by sentence basis.
-The similarity score between a source and a target sentence consists of two major components: token-based and length-based.
+The similarity score between a source and a target sentence consists of two major components: token-based and lengthbased.
 The dominant term of the token-based score is the number of shared words in the two sentences, normalized with the larger token count of the two sentences.
 A separate reward term is added if the proportion of shared numerical tokens is sufficiently high in the two sentences (especially useful for the alignment of legal texts).